 Release Notes: The big news here is performance.
 Testing shows that Fix8 is on average 29% faster at encoding/decoding the same message than Quickfix.
 Typical client NewOrderSingle encode latency is now 9.8µs, and ExecutionReport decode is 11.6µs.

-XOWA is a desktop application which can read and edit English Wikipedia offline.
+XOWA is a desktop application that can read and edit English Wikipedia offline.
 It displays articles in an HTML browser, and can download images on demand.
 It can also be used for Wiktionary, Wikisource, Wikiquote, and the non-English counterparts.

 Release Notes: This release features support for sortable/collapsible tables.
 Number and date formatting no longer default to US-centric rules.
 Minor parser fixes, including better support for <nowiki> tags.